Design for Each and Every Learner: Universal Design for Learning Modules

 Part 2: Try It

-Now that you have built some background about UDL implementation and alignment, it is time implement an idea in your work.
-As you implement your idea, be sure to observe what you see in learning.
-You can share this idea and what you observed with colleagues.
+Now that you have built some background implement implement an idea in your work.
+Observe evidence of student learning and share what you observed with colleagues.

 Part 3: Reflect and Connect